diericx/bevy/README.md

 # Iceetime

 Iceetime is a self hosted alternative to Popcorntime that aims to improve file availability and increase control over the files being downloaded.

-Iceetime aims to be a fully featured torrent client while also acting as a media player that transcodes media files in real time (rather than downloading different versions).
+Files are fetched from indexers by hitting Jackett (no need to reinvent the wheel here) and sent ot the torrent client.
+Here they are served via HTTP and the client downloads file pieces as they are needed.
+A media player then transcodes media files in real time (rather than downloading different versions) for the web client.

+This means you can grab a single release at the highest quality/size you are willing, and transcode to meet your current internet speed wherever you are.
+No need for VPNs on your clients, all torrenting happens on your server/seedbox.

-If you are still confused about why this project was started, check out the motivation section.
+If you are still confused about why this project was started, check out the motivation section at the bottom... but also, I just had some free time and wanted to see how far I could take it :)

 ![Demo](demo-gif.gif)